-Pitt county government positions looking to be filled
+Pitt County government positions looking to be filled

-PITT COUNTY, N.C.
-(WNCT) – Labor shortages have been an issue across the nation and Pitt County is also feeling this.
+GREENVILLE, N.C.
+(WNCT) – Labor shortages have been an issue across the nation.
+Pitt County is also feeling this.

 Janis Gallagher is the Pitt County manager.
 She said she’s been tracking the shortage monthly and working with department heads to try to fill the county’s government workforce vacancies.